shitchell/sm-viewer/README.md

 ### Features

-1. Automatically fits image to screen based on aspect ratio using [fwoh.js](https://github.com/shitchell/fwoh)
+1. Automatically fits image to screen based on aspect ratio without clipping (e.g. when you use `background-position: cover`) using [fwoh.js](https://github.com/shitchell/fwoh)
 2. Clock
+3. Weather
-3. Upcoming sunrise or sunset time (whichever is next)
+4. Upcoming sunrise or sunset time (whichever is next)
-4. Updates every ~3 minutes (refresh rate is 60 seconds, but the webcam itself updates randomly every 2-4 minutes)
+5. Updates every ~3 minutes (refresh rate is 60 seconds, but the webcam itself updates randomly every 2-4 minutes)

 ### TODO